YanhaoMo/MyWiki/Front Page.md

 toc: no
 ---

-<center>This is my personal Wiki, contains some useful notes of mine.
+This is my personal Wiki, contains some useful notes of mine.
-Most of them are about Computer Science. </center>
+Most of them are about Computer Science.

 # Tips
 * [Tips]()